-A remanded juvenile, now an adult in the eyes of the criminal code, can serve a sentence in an adult prison without being separated from adult prisoners.
-However, Washington State law is more restrictive, and requires that an offender under the age of 18 who has been transferred to adult court jurisdiction be segregated from adult offenders ("must be placed in a housing unit, or a portion of a housing unit, that is separated from offenders 18 years of age or older, until the offender reaches the age of 18", RCW 72.01.410).
+A remanded juvenile, now an adult in the eyes of the criminal code, can serve a sentence in an adult prison.
+Washington State law requires that an offender under the age of 18 who has been transferred to adult court jurisdiction be segregated from adult offenders ("must be placed in a housing unit, or a portion of a housing unit, that is separated from offenders 18 years of age or older, until the offender reaches the age of 18", RCW 72.01.410).
 A juvenile who has been remanded on an earlier crime and is convicted for a lesser second offense remains an adult and can be held in a DOC facility.